ocsf/examples/encodings/protobuf/README.md

 ```
 message FileActivity {
     enum ActionId {
-        UNKNOWN_ActionId = 0;  // The action was unknown.
+        ACTION_ID_UNKNOWN = 0;  // The action was unknown.
 The <code>disposition_id</code>
                                 // attribute may still be set to a non-unknown value, for
                                 // example 'Count', 'Uncorrected', 'Isolated',
                                 // 'Quarantined' or 'Exonerated'.
-        ALLOWED_ActionId = 1;  // The activity was allowed.
+        ACTION_ID_ALLOWED = 1;  // The activity was allowed.
 The
-                               // <code>disposition_id</code> attribute should be set to a
+                                // <code>disposition_id</code> attribute should be set to
-                               // value that conforms to this action, for example
+                                // a value that conforms to this action, for example
                                 // 'Allowed', 'Approved', 'Delayed', 'No Action', 'Count'
                                 // etc.
-        DENIED_ActionId  = 2;  // The attempted activity was denied.
+        ACTION_ID_DENIED  = 2;  // The attempted activity was denied.
 The
-                               // <code>disposition_id</code> attribute should be set to a
+                                // <code>disposition_id</code> attribute should be set to
-                               // value that conforms to this action, for example
+                                // a value that conforms to this action, for example
                                 // 'Blocked', 'Rejected', 'Quarantined', 'Isolated',
                                 // 'Dropped', 'Access Revoked, etc.
-        OTHER_ActionId   = 99; // The action was not mapped.
+        ACTION_ID_OTHER   = 99; // The action was not mapped.
 See the <code>action</code>
                                 // attribute, which contains a data source specific value.
     }

     enum ActivityId {
-        UNKNOWN_ActivityId        = 0;
+        ACTIVITY_ID_UNKNOWN        = 0;
-        CREATE_ActivityId         = 1;  // A request to create a new file on a file
+        ACTIVITY_ID_CREATE         = 1;  // A request to create a new file on a file
                                          // system.
-        READ_ActivityId           = 2;  // A request to read data from a file on a file
+        ACTIVITY_ID_READ           = 2;  // A request to read data from a file on a file
                                          // system.
-        ...
+        ... etc ...
     }
     ...
     ActionId action_id = 3;